 Attorney Christopher P. Kriesen is the founder and principal of the Kalon Law Firm, LLC.
-He formed the firm in 2017 to fulfill his vision of a better way to practice law and serve clients.
+He formed the firm in 2017 to fulfill his vision of a better way to practice law, serve clients, and promote social good.
 He leads the firm and serves as the ethics officer.

 He is a strategic, innovative thinker; a seeker of efficient, favorable resolutions; and a persistent advocate for his clients.